LockManipulator/Locksport/Safe manipulation/Electronic Dial Magnifier/README.md

 ## Wiring:

 The esp32 ground pin will have 3 connections (charging board, screen, and AS5600 encoder).
 The esp32 5v pin will have 2 connections (on/off switch and screen).
+The wires for the screen and sensor will need to be run through the hole in the bottom of the gripper before soldering.
 Please test your on/off switch to make sure it's off before wiring it up.
 Mine is off when the button is clicked in and on when the button is out.

 Charging board: